wntrblm/Gingerbread.py/README.md

 python3 -m gingerbread.convert design.svg
 ```

 `convert` will report details about the converted PCB.
-Double-check this output to make sure that things match up with what you expect:
+Double-check this output to make sure that things match up with what you expect.
+For example. running convert on the example design shows:

 ```
 convert: Converting board outline
-convert: Outline converted: overall board size is 70.80 mm x 128.50 mm (9098.00 mm²).
+convert: Outline converted: overall board size is 100.00 mm x 100.00 mm (10000.00 mm²).
 convert: Converting drills
-convert: Drills converted: 21
+convert: Drills converted: 1
 convert: Converting graphic layers
 convert: F.SilkS    converted
-convert: B.SilkS    converted
+convert: B.SilkS    not found
 convert: F.Cu       converted
-convert: B.Cu       converted
+convert: B.Cu       not found
 convert: F.Mask     converted
-convert: B.Mask     converted
+convert: B.Mask     not found
 convert: Writing...
-convert: Written to panel.kicad_pcb 💜
+convert: Written to example.kicad_pcb 💜
 ```

 `convert` has a several options for customizing the conversion process and the output.
 Run `python3 -m gingerbread.convert --help` to get a full list of options.